ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 assign the same public IP address to two CONNECT-IP requests that are scoped to different prefixes and/or different protocols.

-CONNECT-IP uses URI template variables ({{client-config}}) to determine the scope of the request for packet proxying.
-All variables defined here are optional, and have default values if not included.

-The defined variables are:
+The scope of the request is indicated by the client to the proxy via the "target" and "ipproto" variables of the URI Template; see {{client-config}}.
+Both the "target" and "ipproto" variables are optional; if they are not included they are considered to carry the wildcard value "*".

 target:

-: The variable "target" contains a DNS hostname (reg-name) or IP prefix (IPv6address / IPv4address ["%2F" 1*3DIGIT]) ({{URI}} syntax elements within parentheses) of a specific host to which the client wants to proxy packets.
-If the "target" variable is not specified or its value is "\*", the client is requesting to communicate with any allowable host.
+: The variable "target" contains a hostname or IP prefix of a specific host to which the client wants to proxy packets.
+If the "target" variable is not specified or its value is "\*", the client is requesting to communicate with any allowable host. "target" supports using DNS names, IPv6 literals and IPv4 literals.
+Note that IPv6 scoped addressing zone identifiers are not supported.
 If the target is an IP prefix (IP address optionally followed by a percent-encoded slash followed by the prefix length in bits), the request will only support a single IP version.
 If the target is a hostname, the server is expected to perform DNS resolution to determine which route(s) to advertise to the client.
 The server SHOULD send a ROUTE_ADVERTISEMENT capsule that includes routes for all addresses that were resolved for the requested hostname, that are accessible to the server, and belong to an address family for which the server also sends an Assigned Address.
-Note that IPv6 scoped addressing zone identifiers are not supported.

 ipproto: